· · · ·

 Hiking and Biking

-There are several well marked paddling trails throughout the refuge, and two major biking routes (20- and 25-miles long) beyond the loop road.
-If your children like to bike, the shorter 4- or 7-mile-long loop drive might be a good option on a cool day—there is much to see, but little-to-no shade and slow moving traffic.
+There are several well-marked paddling trails throughout the refuge, as well as two major biking routes (20 and 25 miles long) that extend beyond the loop road.
+If your children enjoy biking, the shorter 4- or 7-mile loop drive might be a good option on a cool day—there’s much to see, but little to no shade and slow-moving traffic.

 Photography